Review Notes for the Deep Learning Course

 image-20240229164829013 image-20240229164947352

-Learning Rate Warmup
+Learning Rate Warm-up

-$$\alpha_{t}= \frac{t}{T}\alpha_{0}$$ where $T$ is the number of iterations for warmup
+$$\alpha_{t}= \frac{t}{T}\alpha_{0}$$ where $T$ is the number of iterations for warm-up.

-9.3 Adaptive Learning Rate Adjustment
+Adaptive Learning Rate Adjustment

 image-20240229164953267

-9.4 Gradient Optimization
+Gradient Optimization

-9.4.1 Momentum
+Momentum

-$$\Delta\theta_{t}=\rho\Delta\theta_{t-1}-\alpha g_{t}$$ where $\rho$ is the momentum factor, generally set to 0.9, $\alpha$ is the learning rate, and parameter update $\theta_t = \theta_{t-1} +\Delta \theta_t$ The actual update difference for each parameter depends on the weighted average of the gradients over a recent period.
-When the gradient directions of a parameter are inconsistent in the recent period, the actual update magnitude of the parameter decreases (end of the training); conversely, when the gradient directions are consistent, the actual update magnitude of the parameter increases, acting as an accelerator (beginning of the training).
+$$\Delta\theta_{t}=\rho\Delta\theta_{t-1}-\alpha g_{t}$$ where $\rho$ is the momentum factor, usually set to 0.9, $\alpha$ is the learning rate, and parameter update is $\theta_t = \theta_{t-1} +\Delta \theta_t$.
+The actual update difference of each parameter depends on the weighted average of the gradients over the recent period.
+When the gradient direction of a parameter is inconsistent over the recent period, the actual parameter update magnitude becomes smaller (end of training); conversely, when the gradient direction is consistent over the recent period, the actual parameter update magnitude becomes larger, playing an acceleration role (beginning of training).

-9.4.2 Nesterov Accelerated Gradient
+Nesterov Accelerated Gradient

-$$\theta = \hat \theta - \alpha g_{t}$$ $$\hat \theta = \theta_{t-1}+\rho \Delta \theta_{t-1}$$ In the easy-to-misunderstand version offered by Tang Dynasty: $$\Delta \theta_{t} =\rho \Delta \theta_{t-1}-\alpha g_{t}(\theta_{t-1} +\rho \Delta \theta_{t-1}) $$ The actual version:
+$$\theta = \hat \theta - \alpha g_{t}$$ $$\hat \theta = \theta_{t-1}+\rho \Delta \theta_{t-1}$$ To counter the version that Tang Chaogang easily misleads: $$\Delta \theta_{t} =\rho \Delta \theta_{t-1}-\alpha g_{t}(\theta_{t-1} +\rho \Delta \theta_{t-1}) $$ The real version:

 image-20240229164959180

-The difference between them is: Momentum uses the gradient at point $\theta_{t-1}$, while NAG uses the gradient at point $\hat \theta = \theta_{t-1}+\rho\Delta \theta_{t-1}$.
+The difference between the two is that Momentum uses the gradient at point $\theta_{t-1}$, while NAG uses the gradient at point $\hat \theta = \theta_{t-1}+\rho\Delta \theta_{t-1}$.

 image-20240229165007131

-9.4.3 Adam
+Adam

 Adam ≈ RMSProp + Momentum

-1. First, calculate two moving averages $$M_{t}= \beta_{1}M_{t-1}+(1-\beta_{1})g_{t}$$ $$G_{t}=\beta_{2}G_{t-1}+(1-\beta_{2})g_t^2$$
+1. First calculate two moving averages $$M_{t}= \beta_{1}M_{t-1}+(1-\beta_{1})g_{t}$$ $$G_{t}=\beta_{2}G_{t-1}+(1-\beta_{2})g_t^2$$

 2. Bias correction $$\hat M_{t} = \frac{M_{t}}{1-\beta_{1}^{t}}$$ $$\hat G_{t} = \frac{G_{t}}{1-\beta_{2}^{t}}$$